lawrahkonwea/My-portfolio/README.md

 # 📖 [portfolio] <a name=""></a>

-portfolio is a project about me, works i have done and links to my social media handles to connect with people.
+Portfolio is a project about me, works i have done and links to my social media handles to connect with people.

 ## 🛠 Built With <a name="built-with"></a>
 - Html